EhsanShahbazii/Quera-Problem-Solutions/README.md

 ## THIS REPOSITORY :warning:HARMFUL:warning: FOR WHO:
 has just started solving the questions and the algorithm and at the very beginning wants to copy and paste the solutions from here without understanding the code.

+## AND FINALLY:
+You can also share your solutions in this repository!
+- email me your solution
+- fork this repo & add your solution

+## My Email
+ehsan.shahbazipc@gmail.com

 ## Problem Lists
 - [soale zard id: 3537](https://quera.org/problemset/3537/)
 - [yek soale sade id: 2885](https://quera.org/problemset/2885/)